JazzHR/api-doc/source/includes/webhook/_payload_object_jazzhr_additional_person_info.md

 ```
 <aside class="notice">
 A single AdditionalPersonInformation object maps to the single HROpen Candidate Object person property.
-Mapped by person->id->value => personId.
+Mapped by person.id.value => personId.
 <br/>
 JSON keys must be strings, thus the integer id is wrapped in double quotes.
 </aside>